OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 https://source.android.com/source/building-kernels.html#id-version

-For example, to get kernel sources for Lollipop that are compatible with the Nexus 5, you need to clone the `msm` repo and check out one of the `android-msm-hammerhead` branches (hammerhead is the codename of the Nexus 5, and finding the right branch is confusing).
+For example, to get kernel sources for Lollipop that are compatible with the Nexus 5, you need to clone the `msm` repository and check out one of the `android-msm-hammerhead` branches (hammerhead is the codename of the Nexus 5, and finding the right branch is confusing).
 Once you have downloaded the sources, create the default kernel config with the command `make hammerhead_defconfig` (replacing "hammerhead" with your target device).

 ```shell
 $ git clone https://android.googlesource.com/kernel/msm.git